What is Rosehip Oil?

 The process for extracting oil from Rosehip seed product can be carried out in one of two processes: cold pressed, which we use at Rosehip Farm or hot pressed.
-There are pros and cons to both methods.
+Both methods have advantages and disadvantages.

 Removing oil from the seed by a low heat extraction is called “cold pressed”.